-To ensure that phytosanitary status of consignments of fresh lychee fruit from Taiwan or Vietnam meets Australia's import conditions it is proposed that DAFF complete a verification inspection of all consignments of fresh lychee fruit.
-It is recommended that DAFF randomly sample 600 units from each consignment for quarantine pests.
+To ensure consignments of fresh lychee fruit from Taiwan or Vietnam meet Australia's import conditions it is recommended that DAFF completes a verification inspection of all consignments of fresh lychee fruit.
+It is recommended that DAFF randomly samples 600 units from each consignment for quarantine pests.